 Life in the aftermath of a gaslighting or narcissistic relationship can be a struggle.
 You may have left the relationship with wounds to your heart and your self-esteem.
 If the gaslighter/narcissist left you for someone else, you may be feeling rage and betrayal.
 You may also be pretty mean to yourself, blaming yourself for things that are not your fault.
 If you find yourself in this situation, read on for how to help your healing process.
-If you are in the stages of leaving a gaslighter/narcissist, I encourage you to read How to Leave a Narcissist for Good.
+(If you are in the process of leaving a gaslighter/narcissist, read How to Leave a Narcissist for Good.)

 It is important to block all forms of contact with the gaslighter/narcissist.
 This means blocking any emails or phone numbers.
 It also means letting friends and family know that you will not be entertaining any messages sent from the gaslighter/narcissist through them.

 Gaslighters/narcissists use "flying monkeys" to remain in contact with you.
 They will ask your family and friends to tell you that they miss you, and to pass on other messages.
 The best way to get this to stop is to refuse to listen to those messages, no matter how tempting it may be to hear what the gaslighter had to say.

 If you share children with the gaslighter/narcissist, cutting off all contact may not be possible.
 (For more, read 10 Tips for Co-Parenting with a Narcissist.)
 There are options available for setting firm boundaries with your co-parent.

 Gaslighters/narcissists will usually try to get back into your life.
 Once their narcissistic supply has left, it can put them in panic mode.
 The exception to this is if they are already with their next narcissistic supply.
 Even though it may not seem like it, you do want a narcissist/gaslighter to find someone else — so they stay out of your life.